bhogend1/sic1/README.md

 net install ekhb, from(https://raw.github.com/bhogend1/ekhb/master/) ekhb logit union, decompose(age) mediators(collgrad) vce(cluster idcode)
 ```
-* Add an option to ekhb that enable the user export the "percentage explained" table as a Word document, an Excel sheet, or a text file, to a directory of her choice.
+* Add an option to ekhb that enables the user to export the "percentage explained" table as a Word document, an Excel sheet, or a text file, to a directory of her choice.

 ### Exercise 4
 ```